Balearic Islands travel guide

 Ignoring direct requests of a police officer can be considered as ‘disobedience’, which is a criminal offence.

-Hotels, tourist accommodation and car rental companies have a legal duty to register passport details of tourists when they check-in or collect a vehicle.
+Hotels, tourist accommodation and car rental companies have a legal duty to register passport and other details of tourists who check in or collect a vehicle.

-When checking-in to your accommodation, wait until hotel staff have registered your passport details, or taken a photocopy of your passport.
+When checking in to your accommodation, wait until hotel staff have registered your passport details, or taken a copy of your passport.
 Do not leave your passport at reception to collect later.

 You may need to show ID when buying goods with credit or debit cards.
-Your driving licence or a photocopy of your passport may be accepted, but they may need you to show your original passport.
+Some shops will accept your driving licence or a copy of your passport, but some may ask for your passport.

 Alcohol laws and bans

-You cannot drink alcohol in the street in some areas of Spain.
-You can be given an on-the-spot fine.
+It’s illegal to drink alcohol in the street in some areas of Spain.
+You can get an on-the-spot fine.
 There are strict controls on drinking and sexual activity in public places, including on beaches.

 Alcohol laws in the Balearic Islands

-Local laws limit the sale and availability of alcohol in areas of some resorts on the islands of:
+Local laws limit the sale and availability of alcohol in areas of some resorts on the Balearic Islands, including:

-• open bars (such as all you can drink in 1-hour offers)
+- open bars (such as ‘all you can drink in one hour’ offers)

-• the organising of pub-crawls and party boat trips
+- organising pub crawls and party boat trips

 Illegal drugs and prison sentences